- Prevent wildfire

 - Follow all instructions at the campground for a safe campfire.

 - Before you leave or go to sleep, soak your campfire, stir and repeat until the ashes are cold to the touch.

 - National parks may prohibit campfires.
 Be sure to follow instructions at the park.

 Outside of campgrounds

-Outside of the City of Whitehorse, campfires are permitted on crown land unless there is a fire ban.
+Outside of municipalities, campfires are permitted on Crown land unless there is a fire ban.